dnorth98/rebel/README.md

 * Create N stacks using the website-stack template (one for each website you want to setup)

 Profit from the serverless web hosting joy!

+# A note on S3 log delivery

+[As documented by AWS](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html), S3 log delivery to the configured bucket may take some time.
+In my own testing, the frequently took a while to show up in the bucket and of course, this delays the lambda function from firing to perform the tracking.

+> Server access log records are delivered on a best effort basis.
+Most requests for a bucket that is properly configured for logging result in a delivered log record.
+Most log records are delivered within a few hours of the time that they are recorded, but they can be delivered more frequently.